metamn/shopledge/_posts/2012-07-04-on-turning-visitors-into-customers.md

 ## The Continuous Erosion Of The Conversion Rate

-In our experience conversion rate &mdash; turning visitors into customers &mdash; halves on every step they make until the final purchase.
+In our experience conversion rate &mdash; turning visitors into customers &mdash; halves on every step visitors make until the final purchase.

 <div id="infogr" class="article4 block">
   <ul>